papis/papis/doc/source/citations.rst

 As of version ``v0.13``, it is also possible to generate a ``cited-by.yaml`` file with the information of other papers that cite your document.
-This is done by scanning your papis library for documents that cite said document.
+This is done by scanning your Papis library for documents that cite said document.
 You can also generate this file from the web application or from the ``papis citations`` command.

 The citation files try to include always first information already existing in the library.
-This is, before doing any online query, papis tries to find the relevant information in your library.
+This is, before doing any online query, Papis tries to find the relevant information in your library.

-Notice that papis copies most of the metadata to the ``citations.yaml`` and ``cited-by.yaml`` files.
+Notice that Papis copies most of the metadata to the ``citations.yaml`` and ``cited-by.yaml`` files.
 Even though this might seem quite heavy on disk space, as a rule of thumb all the ``citation.yaml`` files of a library with 2k papers containing physics papers will amount to only